 The LIMES Institute has launched many joint programs in research and teaching together with members of the Medical Faculty of the University of Bonn.
 This has made the Medical Faculty a major local interaction partner.

-the LIMES institute has access to laboratory space (left).
+TWIns institute in Tokyo Japan, where the LIMES institute has access to laboratory space (left).
 Waseda Uni delegation visit Bonn for the 13th joint symopsium in 2013 (right).